-16. STOCK-BASED COMPENSATION
+15. STOCK-BASED COMPENSATION

 The Company has a stock-based compensation plan available to grant non-qualified stock options, incentive stock options, stock-settled appreciation rights ("SSARs"), RSUs, performance-vesting restricted stock units ("PSUs") and/or other stock-based awards to key employees and non-employee directors.
 Under the Wyndham Hotels & Resorts, Inc. 2018 Equity and Incentive Plan ("Stock Plan"), which became effective on May 14, 2018, a maximum of 10.0 million shares of common stock may be awarded.
-As of December 31, 2022, 5.2 million shares remained available.
+As of December 31, 2023, 4.8 million shares remained available.

-During 2022, the Company granted incentive equity awards totaling \$30 million to key employees and senior officers in the form of RSUs.
+During 2023, the Company granted incentive equity awards totaling \$30 million to key employees and senior officers in the form of RSUs.
 The RSUs generally vest ratably over a period of four years based on continuous service.
-Additionally, the Company approved incentive equity awards to key employees and senior officers in the form of PSUs with a maximum grant value of \$12 million.
-The PSUs generally cliff vest on the third anniversary of the grant date based on continuous service with the number of shares earned (0% to 200% of the target award) depending on the extent to which the Company achieves the specified performance metrics.
+Additionally, the Company approved incentive equity awards to key employees and senior officers in the form of PSUs with a maximum grant value of \$19 million.
+The PSUs generally cliff vest on the third anniversary of the grant date based on continuous service with the number of shares earned (0% to 200% of the target award) dependent upon the extent to which the Company achieves certain performance metrics.